 “Our current Members made this company into what it has become today and in order to honor all of their commitments to making this a great company, it is the perfect time to get the next generation ready to carry the torch when the current generation moves on,” Vice President of Member Services and Operations Frank Santaniello said.

-CCA Global Partner’s Advisory Council has been a strong proponent of the Nex40 group since its inception, continuously offering up advice and pursuing new connections in order for the committee to expand.
+CCA Global Partner’s Senior Management has been a strong proponent of the Nex40 group since its inception, continuously offering up advice and pursuing new connections in order for the committee to expand.

 “We are beyond lucky that our leadership is not just on board with the committee, but they actively participate and seek out opportunities for this group,” Communications Manager for ProSource Amanda Little said.
 “This shows that they are forward-thinking and excited for what the future may bring.”